Bubble and Squeak Makes a Perfect Post-Holiday Meal

 Fried eggs, to serve (optional)

-Gently heat the butter and oil in a wide, shallow skillet over medium heat, and add the onion.
-Cook for five minutes, until the onion is softened.
+Gently heat the butter and oil in a wide, shallow nonstick skillet over medium heat, and add the onion.
+Cook for 5 minutes, until the onion is softened.

 Add the mashed potatoes to the skillet and stir briskly, until the vegetables and potatoes are well combined.
 Season again, to taste.